kkemmere/js-challenge/README.md

 # JavaScript Objects Callback<br>
 ### This is a template based on a javascript challenge which contains:
-- Creating class with constructor
+- Creating a class with a constructor
-- Creating objects using constructor class
+- Creating objects using constructor
 - Exporting those objects to another file for manipulation
 - JavaScript callback function
 - Display object information to DOM